Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 How Many Sets?

 Research supports 4–8 sets per muscle group per week as a solid starting range for most people.
-More experienced lifters may benefit from higher volume, but more is not always better — especially when returning to training or managing life stress alongside your workouts.
+More experienced lifters may benefit from higher volume, but more is not always better — especially when returning to training or managing a full life alongside your workouts.

-You don't need to do 6 exercises per session.
-Two or three well-chosen movements, done consistently and close to fatigue, will get you further than an exhausting rotation you can't sustain.
+You do not need to do six exercises per session.
+Two or three well-chosen movements, done consistently and close to fatigue, will get you further than an exhausting rotation you cannot sustain.

 How Do I Know When to Progress?

 This is the part most people overthink.
-Here's a simple rule:
+Here is a simple rule: when an exercise feels manageable throughout — it is time to progress.

-You finish your set and feel like you had 5+ reps left
+You finish your set feeling like you had 5 or more reps left

-You've used the same weight for 2–3 weeks without it feeling harder
+You have used the same weight for 2–3 weeks without it feeling any harder

 Your form feels completely solid and controlled throughout